-The hillslope length measurements for Santa Cruz Island calculated using 1 meter channel heads 550 (Figure 9a) show little variation in the distribution of the data up to 10 meter resolution, with the main difference being the increase with grid size in the 2nd percentile measurements, which is a trend observed within each of the datasets.
-The mean and median values also gradually decrease towards the 10 meter resolution dataset, before gradually increasing towards the 30 meter resolution step.
+The hillslope length measurements for Santa Cruz Island calculated using 1 meter channel heads (Figure 9a) show little variation in the distribution of the data up to 10 meter resolution, with the main difference being the decrease with grid resolution in the 2^{nd} percentile measurements, which is a trend observed within each of the datasets.
+The mean and median values also gradually decrease

+- towards the 10 meter resolution dataset, before gradually increasing towards the 30 meter resolution step.
 However, these variations are very small, with the overall distributions of hillslope length and relief not varying considerably between resolution steps.
-When the same hillslope length algorithm is applied using channel networks extracted using the geometric method for each resolution step (Figure 9c), there is little change in the distribution or average values of L_H until beyond the 10 meter resolution step.
+When the same hillslope length algorithm is applied using channel networks extracted using the geometric method for each resolution step - 585 (Figure 9c), there is little change in the distribution or average values of L_H until beyond the 10 meter resolution step.
 Beyond this point the measurements of hillslope length are clearly affected by the reduction in accuracy of the channel network.
-The relief measurements for both channel head 560 methods (Figure 9b, d) in Santa Cruz Island exhibit little resolution dependence up to 10 meter cell sizes, beyond which point the values increase steadily.
-In the case of the 1 meter channel heads the distribution becomes compressed around the average values at lower resolutions, whereas with the variable channel head dataset the distribution of values increases with decreasing resolution.
+The relief measurements for both channel head methods (Figure 9b, d) in Santa Cruz Island exhibit little resolution dependence up to 10 meter grid resolution, beyond which point the values increase steadily.
+In the case of the 1 meter channel heads 590 the distribution becomes compressed around the average values at lower resolutions, whereas with the variable channel head dataset the distribution of values increases with decreasing resolution.

-In Gabilan Mesa the hillslope length measurements calculated using 1 meter channel heads (Figure 10a) show a gradual reduction in mean and median values between the highest resolution data and the 8 meter resolution data before a small plateau and then a small increase until the 30 meter dataset.
+In Gabilan Mesa the hillslope length measurements calculated using 1 meter channel heads (Figure 10a) show a gradual reduction in mean and median values between the highest resolution data and the 8 meter resolution data before a small plateau and then a small increase until the 30 meter

+- 595 dataset.
 The average relief values calculated for the same dataset increase steadily by approximately 20 meters between the highest and lowest resolution datasets (Figure 10b).
-The distribution of relief measurements are broadly consistent between 1 and 5 meter resolutions before reducing about the median as grid size is increased.
-The same trends are apparent in the hillslope length and relief data calculated using the variable channel heads (Figure 10c, d) with little change between the two pairs of datasets.
+The distribution of relief measurements are broadly consistent between 1 and 5 meter resolutions before reducing about the median as grid resolution is decreased.
+The same trends are apparent in the hillslope length and relief data calculated using the variable channel heads (Figure 10c, d) with little change between the two pairs of datasets. - 600 pairs of datasets.

 The hillslope length measurements for the Oregon Coast Range with channel heads from the 1 meter data (Figure 11a) again show a gradual reduction in the median values with a gradual increase in the mean values until 20 meter grid resolution.
-Beyond this point the data becomes considerably more variable, with a large increase in both the mean and median results.
-The relief data shown in Figure 11b is the most consistent of the three landscapes with very little variation in the values until they begin increasing with cell size at approximately 20 meter resolution.
-The data presented in Figure 11c and d shows the most sensitivity to grid resolution of the three landscapes.
+Beyond this point the data become considerably more variable, with a large increase in both the mean and median results.
+The relief data shown in Figure

+- 605 (11b) are the most consistent of the three landscapes with very little variation in the values until they begin increasing with grid resolution at approximately 20 meter resolution.
+The data presented in Figure (11c) and (d) show the most sensitivity to grid resolution of the three landscapes.
 Average hillslope length values reduce towards 10 meters before stabilizing and then rapidly increasing in the same manner as the fixed channel head data.
-The relief measurements show a gradual decline in mean relief across the range of resolutions from 1 to 10 meters, where the fixed data shows much less variation.
+The relief measurements show a gradual decline in - 610 mean relief across the range of resolutions from 1 to 10 meters, where the fixed data show much less variation.

-585 5 Discussion
+5 Discussion